vookmeer/matf-rg-project-2024-VukVukmirovic/DOC.md

 Resources currently include: `textures`, `shaders`, `models`, `skyboxes`.
 The `ResourcesController` manages the loading, storing, and accessing the resource objects.
-During the `App::initialize` the `ResourcesController` will load all the resources contained in the `resources` directory.
+During the `App::initialize`, the `ResourcesController` will load all the resources in the `resources` directory.

 ### How to add a model?

-All the models are stored in the `resources/models` directory.
+The `resources/models/` directory stores all the models.
 Let's add a backpack model from the course.

-1. Create a directory `resources/models/backpack`.
+1. Create a directory, `resources/models/backpack.`
-2. Copy `backpack` model files into the `resources/models/backpack`.
+2. Copy the `backpack` model files into the `resources/models/backpack`.
 3. Add a configuration for your model in the config.json

 ```